Programming the PI for goestools operation

 Modified GOESPROC-GOESR.CONF for GOES 18 and GOES 19

-Note that this section must be added, as the original file in the GOESTOOLS package only supports GOES 15,16, and 17, to be able to receive GOES 18 and 19 HRIT this new conf file needs to be added!!!.
+Note that this must be added, as the original file in the GOESTOOLS package only supports GOES 15,16, and 17, to be able to receive GOES 18 and 19 HRIT this new conf file needs to be added!!!.
+I have a page that explains this in more detail here: Upgrading goestools and the configuration files.

 GOES-18 was launched in January 2022 and is now in orbit.
 Note: Since 2022 you will need to modify the GOESPROC-GOESR.CONF for GOES 18 to be decoded, this is not included in the Goestools application.
-In June 0f 2024 GOES-U will be Launched, and I have updated the files to handle that satellite as well, when it becomes active as GOES-19
+In June 0f 2024 GOES-U was also launched and should be active by April 2025, and I have updated the files to handle that satellite as well, when it becomes active as GOES-19

 You can download a complete replacement for GOESPROC-GOESR.CONF here (right click, SAVE AS).
 Or, copy the following conf file (it is the same as the one that can be downloaded above) and use it to edit and overwrite your existing file using the Nano editor built into Raspberry Pi